-Regarded as one of his best among fans, Faces finally became available on all digital streaming platforms, and with it, seven years of memories following Miller’s rise to success.
-Even after all this time, Faces debuted at No. 3 on Billboard’s Top 200 and sold 67,000 total units in its first commercial week.
+Regarded as one of his best among fans, Faces finally became available on all digital streaming platforms, and with it, years’ worth of memories following Miller’s rise to success.
+In October 2021, Miller’s estate brought the mixtape to both streaming services and vinyl, as Faces debuted at No. 3 on Billboard’s Top 200 and sold 67,000 total units in its first commercial week.

 Of that figure, its vinyl edition instantly sold out upon Faces‘ release, selling a total of 32,000 units.
 This marks the largest sales week on vinyl for an R&B/hip-hop effort, or rap album, since MRC Data began tracking sales in 1991, per Billboard.